Grady-Saccullo/Grady-Saccullo/README.md

 ---

-I'm a Senior Full Stack Engineer at [@VoyageSMS](https://voyagesms.com) building in C#, Go, TypeScript, and some other fun languages.
+I'm a Lead Computer Lingusitc Engineer at [@Voze](https://voze.com) working with CDK, TypeSript, and React.

+If I could only use my fav langs would be TypeScript, Go, and Rust.

 ## Some items I find tantalizing:
 - Hey Docker...
 How does one compose?